 Fredrik Haaland (Master, June 2013)

 Eivind Gard Lund (Master, June 2011)

-Around half of these papers (10 out of 17) are published in journals that (as of 2014) are at level 2 of the norwegian registry of scientific journals (NSD Publiseringskanaler).
-Sixteen of the papers can be displayed in PubMed.
+Half of these papers (11 out of 22) are published in journals that (as of 2014) are at level 2 of the norwegian registry of scientific journals (NSD Publiseringskanaler).
+All except one of the papers ("Monte Carlo null models..") can be displayed in PubMed.

 Papers presenting the main HyperBrowser functionality:

 - Sandve GK, Gundersen S, Rydbeck H, Glad IK, Holden L, Holden M, Liestøl K, Clancy T, Ferkingstad E, Johansen M, Nygaard V, Tøstesen E, Frigessi A, Hovig E. The Genomic HyperBrowser: inferential genomics at the sequence level.
 Genome Biol.
 2010;11(12):R121.

 - Sandve GK, Gundersen S, Johansen M, Glad IK, Gunathasan K, Holden L, Holden M, Liestøl K, Nygård S, Nygaard V, Paulsen J, Rydbeck H, Trengereid K, Clancy T, Drabløs F, Ferkingstad E, Kalas M, Lien T, Rye MB, Frigessi A, Hovig E. The Genomic HyperBrowser: an analysis web server for genome-scale data.
 Nucleic Acids Res.
 2013 Jul;41(Web Server issue):W133-41.